SFitz911/Vibe-Live-Streaming/docs/AUTO_THUMBNAIL_CAPTURE.md

-# 📸 Automatic Live Stream Thumbnail Capture
+# 🎬 Automatic Live Stream Thumbnail Capture

 ## Overview

-The platform automatically captures static image thumbnails from live streams.
-This creates professional-looking thumbnails that help viewers see what's happening before they join, while keeping storage and bandwidth usage minimal.
+The platform automatically captures 15-second video clips from live streams to use as thumbnails.
+Videos are paused by default (showing first frame) and only play when you hover over them, keeping bandwidth usage minimal while maintaining visual quality.

 ---